rocharv/elixirdock/README.md

 - Do you think installing **Postgres** in your development system is a tricky business?

-- Worried about overloading your system with tons of dependencies and apps, making it slow, less productive?
+- Worried about overloading your system with tons of dependencies and apps, making it slower, less productive?

 - Needing a specific version for **Elixir**, **Phoenix** and/or **Postgres** to run your tests and development smoothly?